My account - online forms

-Between Tuesday 2 November and Tuesday 14 December, the council consulted on the admission arrangements for community and voluntary-controlled schools for the 2023-24 school year.
-At its meeting on 1 February 2022 East Riding of Yorkshire Council’s cabinet determined the local authority’s admission arrangements and coordinated schemes for 2023-2024.
+Between Wednesday 2 November and Wednesday 14 December, the council consulted on the admission arrangements for community and voluntary-controlled schools for the 2024-25 school year.
+At it's meeting on 31 January 2023 East Riding of Yorkshire Council's cabinet determined the local authority's admission arrangements and coordinated schemes for 2024-25.

-The vast majority of the admission arrangements for 2023-24 are procedurally identical to those for previous years.
-There are also some more significant changes, for example to the admission number of five schools- more details on these changes are shown below.
+The vast majority of the admission arrangements for 2024-25 are procedurally identical to those for previous years.
+There are some minor changes to improve clarity or define current practices in more detail.
+There are also some more significant changes, for example to the admission number of eight schools - more details on these changes are shown below.

 These changes are:

-The Summary of Key Changes document includes the rationale for these proposed changes.
-All of these changes were approved.
+The Summary of Key Changes document includes the rationale for these proposed changes:

 The arrangements can be seen by clicking on the document links below.

-Please note: that the admission arrangements for academy, foundation and voluntary aided schools are not included within this consultation and that those admission authorities may or may not have consulted on their admission arrangements for the 2023-24 school year.
+Please note: that the admission arrangements for academy, foundation and voluntary aided schools are not included within this consultation and that those admission authorities may or may not be consulting on their admission arrangements for the 2024-25 school year.